Dlhuutien/Bus_Booking_System_Binary_Search_Tree/README.md

 - No SQL or NoSQL database is used.
 - Data is temporarily stored in memory using BST and linked list structures.
-- Data is saved and loaded from CSV-like text files (e.g., `buses.txt`, `customers.txt`) for easy storage and recovery.

 ---

 ## Backend